Daniel-Liu-c0deb0t/Blog/_posts/2019-08-22-birth-of-a-new-sub-sub-field.md

 Before we dive into the ideas for attacking and defending 3D neural networks, let us examine what kind of ideas we want to extract in this field.
 Since we are examining 3D point clouds and neural networks built especially for them, we want to create attacks and defenses that are native to 3D point clouds.
 We can create attacks and defenses that are universal to all types of inputs, but then we would have to "compete" with previously proposed ideas.
 If we merely apply ideas that were used for 2D images, which are studied more thoroughly, to 3D space, then we are not bringing major contributions to the table.
 Therefore, we want to exploit the special properties of both 3D point clouds and the point cloud neural networks in our journey of attacking and defending.

+As neural networks are quite easy to attack in general, we want to ensure that our attacks satisfy desirable constraints, like imperceptibility.
+In 3D space, there are a lot of new constraints to explore that are not present in other domains.

 Now, let us go over a little background on 3D point clouds and their neural networks.

 ## Point clouds